 4. Sales forecasts

 Sales forecasts are used to estimate the expected amount of sales for a specific market throughout a specific period of time.
 Sales forecasts cannot be higher than the potential of the market and use different methods such as quantitative and qualitative forecasts.
 Quantitative forecasts make their predictions based on past sales, while qualitative forecasts predict the sales of a product or service based on the opinions of experts in the field.
 Businesses can study the past behavior of consumers in order to determine what should be contained in sales forecasts.

 5. Supply and demand

-Supply and demand is one of the most basic models in economics and consists of the proportion between the amount of supply for something and the amount of demand for that which is being supplied.
+Supply and demand are one of the most basic models in economics and consists of the proportion between the amount of supply for something and the amount of demand for that which is being supplied.
 Consumer behavior greatly affects supply and demand.
 There are two different types of supply and demand situations that affect the types of marketing strategies that are deployed for a product or service.
-The first situation is when there is an abundant supply and demand is scarce, and the second situation is when there is scarce supply and the demand it is great.
-Assessing these two comparative ratios is extremely useful for marketers to gain insight on consumer behavior and how they should market their products.
+The first situation is when there is an abundant supply and demand is scarce, and the second situation is when there are scarce supply and the demand it is great.
+Assessing these two comparative ratios is extremely useful for marketers to gain insight into consumer behavior and how they should market their products.

 6. Consumer psychographics

 Similar to demographics, psychographics is a way to find out more about your customer.
 It is a type of methodology that includes the study and classification of consumers according to psychological criteria and their attributes, such as attitudes, aspirations, opinions, interests, values, lifestyles, and personalities.
 There are two main ways that the study of consumer activities, interests, and opinions can help affect marketing strategies.
-First, understanding consumer psychographics can affect the way in which marketers choose to communicate with the customers.
+First, understanding consumer psychographics can affect the way in which marketers choose to communicate with customers.
 Second, it can change the way marketers build messages that are meant to capitalize on or influence consumers with already existing opinions.